vvolhejn/vvolhejn.github.io/about.md

 Then I started studying computer science at Charles University in Prague, where I got more interested in machine learning (like many CS students).
 Now for my Master's degree I went to ETH Zürich to study both ML and algorithms further.
-I'll be done in the summer of 2022 and I haven't decided what to do afterwards, which is both exciting and scary.
+I handed in [my thesis]({% post_url 2022-09-01-msc-thesis %}) in the summer of 2022.
+After that, I started working at [Lakera](https://www.lakera.ai/), an AI Safety startup here in Zürich.

 I also really like music.
 What I mean by that is mainly that I follow a lot of bands, read/watch album reviews and own several t-shirts with band names on